DNA Testing Services

 - TV programmes such as The Jeremy Kyle Show and Family Finders trust us for testing

-There are just four easy steps to follow: buy your collection kit, collect your cheek cell DNA samples, post back to our laboratory using freepost envelope provided, and receive your results by email.
+There are just four easy steps to follow: buy your collection kit, collect your cheek cell DNA samples, post back to our laboratory using the self-addressed envelope provided, and receive your results by email.
 Confidentiality is maintained throughout the process.

 Maternity DNA testing